David Walker (abolitionist): Racism

 Walker challenged the racism of the early 19th century.
-He specifically targeted groups such as the American Colonization Society, which sought to deport all free and freed blacks from the United States to a colony in Africa (this was how Liberia was established).
+He specifically targeted groups such as the American Colonization Society, which sought to deport all free and freed black people from the United States to a colony in Africa (this was how Liberia was established).
 He wrote against published assertions of black inferiority by the late President Thomas Jefferson, who died three years before Walker's pamphlet was published.
-As Walker explained: "I say, that unless we refute Mr. Jefferson's arguments respecting us, we will only establish them."
+Walker also focused on the equality of black men throughout his work, Walker's Appeal, in Four Articles, Together With a Preamble to the Colored Citizens of the World, But in Particular and Very Expressly to Those of the United States of America, Written in Boston, State of Massachusetts, September 28, 1829 "But is Mr.Jefferson's assertions true? viz. "that it is unfortunate for us that our Creator has been pleased to make us black."
+We will not take his say so, for the fact.
+The world will have an opportunity to see whether it is unfortunate for us, that our Creator made us darker than the whites."
+Walker also explained: "We are MEN, as well as other people; to them, I say, that unless we refute Mr. Jefferson's arguments respecting us, we will only establish them."
+This again is another call for the black community to take a stand against discrimination from whites."

 He rejected the white assumption in the United States that dark skin was a sign of inferiority and lesser humanity.
 He challenged critics to show him "a page of history, either sacred or profane, on which a verse can be found, which maintains that the Egyptians heaped the insupportable insult upon the children of Israel, by telling them that they were not of the human family", referring to the period when they were enslaved in Egypt.